samuel-marsh/Marsh_et-al_2020_scRNAseq_Dissociation_Artifacts/README.md

   - Use of contained environment using [packrat](https://cran.r-project.org/web/packages/packrat/index.html) or [renv](https://cran.r-project.org/web/packages/renv/index.html) packages.
 Followed by date-specific version installation of CRAN packages using [versions](https://cran.r-project.org/web/packages/versions/index.html) package.
   - Archived source versions of specific packages may also be needed depending on version of R and can be downloaded from CRAN archives and installed from local source.

 - LIGER analyses were performed using the in development ["online"](https://github.com/MacoskoLab/liger/tree/online) branch, updating throughout analysis to accommodate bug fixes.
-As such analysis code may not fully reproduce identical figures as presented in the paper.
-Instances such as this are denoted in code and .RDS objects will be linked in code document.
   - LIGER analyses also utilize multiple versions of Seurat as specified in code for some of the following situations:
     - Seurat V3 used used for data import, QC filtering (genes, UMIs, % mito), and final plotting due to more advanced plotting features and patchwork compatibility
     - Seurat V2 was used during LIGER workflow to accommodate use of `clusterLouvainJaccard` function which relied on Seurat V2 object structure